 Battery Costs After Federal Rebate: Popular Brands Compared

-The table below shows how the government solar battery incentive (starting 1 July 2025) could affect out-of-pocket costs for well–known models.
+The table below shows how the government solar battery incentive (for 2026 installations prior to May rule changes) could affect out-of-pocket costs for well–known models.

-² Average price from the Solar Choice Battery Price Index (April 2025).
+² Average price from the Solar Choice Battery Price Index.

-³ Estimated based on value of $36 per STC and the size of the battery
+³ Estimated based on value of $37 per STC and the size of the battery.

 Can the Rebate Be Combined with State Incentives?